-Foot pain can be extremely painful and debilitating.
-If you have a foot pain, consult with one of our podiatrists from Lovely Foot Associates, PC.
+Cuboid syndrome, also known as cuboid subluxation, occurs when the joints and ligaments near the cuboid bone in the foot become torn.
+If you have cuboid syndrome, consult with one of our podiatrists from Lovely Foot Associates, PC.
 Our doctors will assess your condition and provide you with quality foot and ankle treatment.

 Causes